zenzig/capacitor-socket-io/docs/testing-with-proxy.md

 Prefer a ready-made environment?
 This repository ships a Docker stack that launches an upstream Socket.IO server and an HTTPS reverse proxy.
 Run `npm run proxy:setup` from the repo root to generate certificates with mkcert, normalise `.env`, and bring the stack up automatically (ensure Docker is running first).
-Append `--host dev.example.com` to use a different hostname, `--port 4443` if 443 is already taken locally, or `--no-start` if you only want the certificates and `.env` updates without launching Docker.
-The script inspects active listeners and prints whichever process currently owns a conflicting port so you can resolve the clash quickly.
+Append `--host dev.example.com` to use a different hostname, or `--no-start` if you only want the certificates and `.env` updates without launching Docker.
+The script inspects active listeners and prints whichever process currently owns port 443 so you can resolve the clash quickly.
 Under the hood the script performs the following steps (you can run them manually if you prefer):

 1. Generate certificates for `socket-proxy.local` (steps below) and drop them into